harshada0489/microblog-twitter/readme.txt

-  getUserTimeline(username) - Returns recent tweets from a user. getPublicTimeline() - Returns recent tweets from all users. getHomeTimeline(username) -Returns recent tweets from all users that this user follows. postTweet(username, text) - Post a new tweet.
+  getUserTimeline(username) - Returns recent tweets from a user. getPublicTimeline() - Returns recent tweets from all users. getHomeTimeline(username) -Returns recent tweets from all users that this user follows. postTweet(username, text) - Post a new tweet....